 - A trial membership is allowed with three votes of the executive board (= president, vice-president and one board member) until the next meeting of the executive board.
 Voting by written consent in lieu of a meeting is allowed.

 - If an application for being admitted as a member is refused, there shall be no obligation to disclose the reasons for this.
 The applicant shall be entitled to protest against the executive board’s decision of refusal or against the decision in favour of a different member (Art.
-6, No. 2) at the next meeting of members.
+6, No. 2) at the next General Meeting.
 The decision taken at this meeting shall be final.
 A new application for being admitted as a member shall be allowed after the expiry of one year.

 - It is the duty of the members of the Association to contribute to the fulfilment of the mission of the Association as indicated in Article 4 of the Bylaws and to adhere to the resolutions of the Association and to implement these.

 - During the term of member ship annual membership dues determined by the General Meeting are payable by March 31 of the current year at the latest.
 If a member joins the Association in the course of the year, the pro rata membership dues allotted to the respective months of membership of the year shall be payable.
 The month of entry counts as a full month.